Paris ramps up tourist security amid Chinese concerns

 France is the world's most-visited country and solid tourism revenues are a bright spot in its depressed economy.

-But reports of pickpockets and muggers targeting Chinese tourists have soared of late, tarnishing the French capital's image as a favoured destination for love-struck couples and high-end shoppers.
+But reports of pickpockets and muggers targeting Chinese tourists have soared of late, tarnishing the French capital's image as a favored destination for love-struck couples and high-end shoppers.

 "Paris is a safe city.
 What we want to say today is: tourists and friends from all over the world, come to Paris, welcome to Paris, bienvenido a Paris!"
 Valls told journalists.

 Petty crimes against Chinese nationals jumped 22 percent in the first quarter from a year earlier, a Paris police official told Reuters.
 He said Asian tourists were targeted because they were known to carry a lot of cash on them.

 Staff at the Louvre went on strike in April over a surge in pickpockets, shutting the world's most-visited museum for a day.

 Security guards say Chinese tourists visiting France for the first time seem to get more easily distracted than more seasoned European tourists when gazing at works like the Mona Lisa.

 Police recently issued a "Guide to staying safe in Paris" - translated into Chinese, Japanese, Korean and Spanish - advising tourists to carry a minimum of cash, favor small banknotes and watch out for gangs of teenagers, commonly from eastern Europe, who pick pockets while conducting phoney petitions.